 - B1.2 This landscape character area is typical of its landscape type, comprising chalk scenery of smoothly rolling ridges and deeply rounded coombes, supporting extensive areas of broadleaved and mixed plantation woodlands as well as significant areas of ancient semi-natural broadleaved woodland.
 Fairmile Bottom is a particularly notable site for its yew Taxus baccata and beech Fagus sylvatica woodland (a European Annex I and UK BAP habitat type), and oak Quercus robur and ash Fraxinus excelsior woodland.
 Its national importance is recognised through designation as a SSSI.
 The chalk grassland component of the landscape is represented by sites at Halnaker Chalk Pit and The Trundle.
 Halnaker Chalk Pit supports a range of chalk grassland communities, ranging from closed grassland swards typically of well developed soil, through to pioneer vegetation on thin chalk soils.
 The site is particularly notable for supporting one of the largest populations of broad-leaved cudweed Filago pyramidata (a nationally endangered plant species) in Britain. - B1.3 Typical of its type, this character area contains a large number of prehistoric and later earthworks, including two large earthworks sites within the Rewell Wood complex, an Iron Age hill fort (The Trundle) and causewayed enclosure on St Roche's Hill, a prehistoric flint mine at Long Down, a causewayed enclosure on Halnaker Hill, and prehistoric earthworks at Bexley Bushes.
-The area has a history of hunting and the bounds of medieval deerparks at East Dean, Selhurst and Arundel are still visible in the landscape. - B1.4 The great landed estates at Arundel, Goodwood, and West Dean, established in the 18th century are a key feature of this character area.
+The area has a history of hunting and the bounds of medieval deerparks at East Dean, Selhurst and Arundel are still visible in the landscape.
+Some late medieval or early post-medieval enclosure north of Binsted and a larger block around Binsted Park remain. - B1.4 The great landed estates at Arundel, Goodwood, and West Dean, established in the 18th century are a key feature of this character area.
 All three are listed on English Heritage's Register of Historic Parks and Gardens.
 Although West Dean is located in the adjacent river valley, its land ownership, and influence, extends to this character area.
-The smaller parklands of Halnaker Park and Dale Park, although not listed on English Heritage's Register, also make an important contribution to the character of this area. - B1.5 This landscape character area includes very little Open Access land the only areas are at Fairmile Bottom and on the eastern edge of Arundel Park.
+The smaller parklands of Halnaker Park, Dale Park and Binsted Park, although not listed on English Heritage's Register, also make an important contribution to the character of this area. - B1.5 This landscape character area includes very little Open Access land the only areas are at Fairmile Bottom and on the eastern edge of Arundel Park.
 However, parking places, signed walks, picnic sites, a good network of public rights of way and Goodwood Country Park provide many opportunities for recreational use of the landscape. - B1.6 Settlement in this character area is generally typical of the landscape type and, as well as dispersed farmsteads, includes nucleated villages at Slindon and Eartham.
 The racecourse stadium at Goodwood is a prominent built element.